-Stem cell treatment for people with Alzheimer’s disease is just that- a treatment.
+Stem cell treatment for Alzheimer’s disease is just that- a treatment.
 The stem cells used by the team at StemGenex are innocuous.
 The company uses cells derived from a patient’s own fat.
 These powerhouse cells have the ability to quickly repair and replace damaged cells.
 There may not be a cure for Alzheimer’s disease at this time, but the current research, and treatments, involving stem cells is both provocative and suggest we are heading in the right direction.

 Right now stem cell treatments and therapies are helping Alzheimer’s patients by providing the brain with stronger connections between neurons.
 In scientific terms, stem cells used in treatment are not directly improving cognition function, but, instead, the stem cells are being transformed into new neurons.
 This is caused by brain-derived neurotropic secretion.
 The secretion increases the number of neurons and connections between neurons.